horizonhou/replication_Elite-Kinship-Networks-and-State-Building-in-Imperial-China/README.md

 Original paper: Blood is Thicker Than Water: Elite Kinship Networks and State Building in Imperial China

-Replication and revision is discussed below
+Replication and revision questions are discussed below